dndplus5/Simple-Calculator/README.md

 # Simple-Calculator
 I created this calculator for a class project.
-Didn't want it to just sit in a folder and not get used by others.+ ENJOY!
+Didn't want it to just sit in a folder and not get used by others.+

+I did change the color code to create a backlighting effect behind the calculator and keys.

+ENJOY!

 Disclaimer: This couldn't have been made possible without the expert coding by Code Braces https://www.youtube.com/channel/UCGis9eoH6gyapb9DmgN1jxg